 Related Party Transactions:

 Pursuant to Regulation 23 of the Listing Regulations your Company has formulated a"Policy on Related Party Transactions" to regulate transactions entered intobetween the Company and its related parties.
-In termsof Regn.
-46(2)(g) ofthe Listing Regulations the said policy is placed on the web-site ofthe Company at www.bemlindia.com .
+Further in terms of Regulation 46(2)(g) ofthe Listing Regulations the said policy is placed on the web-site of the Company atwww.bemlindia.in.

 In the meantime a company in the name of 'MAMC Industries Limited' (MIL) was formedand incorporated by your Company as a wholly owned subsidiary for the intended purpose ofJV formation.
-Shareholders' agreement as duly approved by the Boards of all the threemembers of the consortium has been submitted to MoD for necessary approval.
+Shareholders' agreement as duly approved by the Boards of all three membersof the consortium has been submitted to MoD for necessary approval.
 Further MoD hasdirected to submit 'Business Plan' and 'Financial Viability Report' of the proposed JV.
 Ameeting of Interim Board of Management of Consortium has decided to engage M/s.
 SBI Capsfor preparing the "Financial viability & Business Plan" report.
 But it hasbeen decided not to pursue the matter considering the exorbitant fee quoted by SBI Caps.

 (iii) M/s.
 BEML Brazil Industrial Ltda (BBIL):

 There was no company which became or ceased to be a subsidiary joint venture orassociate of the Company during the year under review excepting the subsidiary M/s BEMLBrazil Industrial Ltda was closed on 21.05.2019.